neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 For the first time, your deep learning workloads can meet the performance demands of production without the complexity and costs of hardware accelerators.
 Put simply, DeepSparse gives you the performance of GPUs and the simplicity of software:
 - **Flexible Deployments**: Run consistently across cloud, data center, and edge with any hardware provider from Intel to AMD to ARM
-- **Near-Infinite Scalability**: Scale vertically from 1 to 192 cores, out with standard Kubernetes, or fully-abstracted with Serverless
+- **Infinite Scalability**: Scale vertically to 100s of cores, out with standard Kubernetes, or fully-abstracted with Serverless
 - **Easy Integration**: Clean APIs for integrating your model into an application and monitoring it in production

 **[Start your 90 day Free Trial](https://neuralmagic.com/deepsparse-free-trial/?utm_campaign=free_trial&utm_source=ultralytics_github).**